ooddle

 Your nervous system listens to music before your conscious mind does.

 Long before there were stress reduction apps, every human culture had music.
 Lullabies, drumming circles, work songs, hymns.
 The patterns are everywhere because music does something real to the nervous system that words cannot.
+The interesting question is not whether music affects stress.
+It clearly does.
+The interesting questions are how, when, and which kinds of music produce which effects.

 Modern research now confirms what feels obvious in the body.
 The right music slows the breath, lowers the heart rate, and shifts brain activity within minutes.
 The wrong music does the opposite.
+Used deliberately, music becomes one of the cheapest, most accessible stress tools available.
+Used carelessly, it becomes background noise that adds to the load.

 What Music and Stress Actually Is